Scalpel Free Vasectomy FAQ

 Can I drive home afterwards?

-Can I contact the doctor afterwards?
+Can I contact the doctor after my procedure.

 • The anaesthetic will wear off in 2–3 hours.